ualib/agda-algebras/algebras.rst

 These observations suggest that there is much to gain from implementing universal algebra in a proof assistant that offers powerful tools for working with :term:`dependent <dependent type>` and :term:`inductive types <inductive type>`.
 Lean is one such proof assistant.

 The goal of the `Lean Universal Algebra Library`_, and this documentation explaining it, is to demonstrate that our vision manifests in a careful (and, whenever possible, :term:`constructive`) presentation of the elementary theory of universal algebra in the language of type theory, along with a formal implementation of this theory in the Lean proof assistant.
-Specific examples of this manifestation appear below in :numref:`subalgebras-in-lean`, :numref:`terms-in-lean`, and :numref:`clones-in-lean`.
+Specific examples will be given below in :numref:`subalgebras-in-lean`, :numref:`terms-in-lean`, and :numref:`clones-in-lean`.

 ..
 In particular, our Lean_ implementation of the notion of :term:`subuniverse` illustrates one of these underlying themes motivating our work.

-Specifically, we present fundamental definitions and theorems about :term:`subalgebras <subalgebra>`, terms, and clones---first in this chapter using the informal language of universal algebra, and then in the next chapter using the formal language of Lean.
+Specifically, in this chapter and :numref:`Chapter %s <terms-and-clones>` we use the informal language of universal algebra to present fundamental definitions and theorems about :term:`subalgebras <subalgebra>`, :term:`terms <term>`, and :term:`clones <clone>`.
+In :numref:`Chapters %s <algebras-in-lean>` and :numref:`%s <terms-and-clones-in-lean>` we show how the definitions and results that we have presented in the informal language can be formalized (or "implemented") in type theory using Lean.

-The idea is to demonstrate the power and utility of implementing the theory in a formal language that supports :term:`dependent <dependent type>` and :term:`inductive types <inductive type>`, which are essential for expressing and working with infinite objects in a :term:`constructive` and :term:`computable` way, and for proving (by induction) properties of these objects.
+The idea is to demonstrate the power and utility of implementing our mathematical are of expertise in a formal language that supports :term:`dependent <dependent type>` and :term:`inductive types <inductive type>`, which are essential for expressing and working with infinite objects in a :term:`constructive` and :term:`computable` way, and for proving (by induction) properties of these objects.

+Finally, it is important to point out that this is not merely an exercise in translation.
+Indeed, Lean was designed with the goal of creating a system in which one could conduct "real" mathematics research, and that is how we intend to use it once we have acheived the goal of implementing the most basic and important parts of the existing theory in a usable Lean library (`lean-ualib`_).

 -----------------------------------------